ChrstphrHll/npc_gen/students/Sulivan Wylchyr.md

 # Sulivan Wylchyr
 ---
 ### Description
-- Dragonborn Monk from Draconia
+- Dragonborn Monk from Magmus Centerhold
 - 2nd year Exploration student in Elkenval
 - frills, Spring Green eyes, and blue skin
 - Is Joyful and Pure, and has Forgiveness as their ideal